jlbradley1844/jlbradley1844.github.io/_posts/2017-09-19-about-that-google-screed.md

 news to me_.
 Not talking about politics, religion or money has been considered "Career Management 101" for as long as the modern corporation has been in existence.
-But instead, this author treats this as some sort of novel imposition by the technology, and bolts a controversial anti-diversity argument part and parcel to it.
+But instead, this author treats this as some sort of novel imposition by the technology employer, and bolts a controversial anti-diversity argument part and parcel to it.
 The impression left is that the author seems to insist it is his viewpoint that deserves special consideration in the name of "tolerance."